-This is despite the fact that everyone knows there exists something like the \emph{poissonisation} of a Jacobi structure.
-However, in most cases it is seen as the \emph{poissonisation trick} used in only as a technical tool for proving particular results formulated in `intrinsic' terms of Jacobi geometry.
-In consequence, the true landscape of Jacobi geometry, which is actually a homogeneous Poisson geometry, is hidden in the fog of the `intrinsic Jacobi language'.
-In our understanding, the true poissonisation is not a trick but a genuine framework for Jacobi geometry, and it necessarily comes together with an additional structure of a $\Rt$-bundle.
+Everyone who works with Jacobi brackets knows there exists something like the \emph{poissonisation} of a Jacobi structure.
+However, in most cases this is seen as the \emph{poissonisation trick} and used only as a technical tool for proving particular results formulated in the `intrinsic' terms of Jacobi geometry.
+In consequence, the true landscape of Jacobi geometry, which is actually a~homogeneous Poisson geometry, is hidden in the fog of the `intrinsic Jacobi language'.
+In our understanding, poissonisation is not a trick, but a genuine framework for Jacobi geometry, and it necessarily comes together with an additional structure of a $\Rt$-bundle.
 Moreover, the insistence of working in terms of brackets, be they Poisson or Jacobi, often leads to complicated algebraic considerations in which the geometry is completely obscured.
 In this paper we will work with the corresponding tensor structures and the brackets themselves, which we view as secondary notions, will play no explicit r\^{o}le beyond initial motivation.